Timeline for BComp Dissertation (Final Year Project) Selection

 Please click here for the actual schedule.

 There are two rounds of balloting for projects.
-Students who meet the pre-requisite will be able to participate in both rounds, regardless of CAP.
+Students who meet the pre-requisite will be able to participate in both rounds, regardless of GPA.

 All students who want to be allocated a project must rank their preferences at the respective round.
 Rounds 1 and 2 will start on during Monday, week 7; and Monday, week 10 of the semester respectively.
 Please check detailed schedule at the Project Administration System.
 Allocation of project to students will be done online by your project supervisor via the Project Administration System.

 Allocation will be announced by Friday, week 9 and Friday, week 12 for rounds 1 and 2 respectively.
 Students should check online the allocation results.

 In case for any reason you decide to select a Final Year Project after the above selection schedule, as in most cases of students currently overseas or on attachment under NOC/SEP/ATAP, please talk to the professors directly.
 Once you and the professor agree, please send the following details to Ms Sue-Ann Loke with copy to Ms Pamela Lim and the FYP Coordinator, A/P Zhao Shengdong:

 Name and Student Number

 The Office of Undergraduate Studies will update the system accordingly.

 Staff may now propose FYP projects with title "Open-ended" and without any description.
 For students who want to initiate their own projects and need to look for a potential supervisor to discuss their ideas, they may approach this group of staff and talk to them about their own ideas on projects.

 - FYP can be presented only during regular semesters.
 There is no provision to make a Final Year Project presentation in Special Terms Part I or II.